RazorSoft-Media/RazorSoft.Core/wiki/.documentation/messaging.md

 [Home][1] | [Whiteboard][2]

 ### EventPublisher
-The `EventPublisher` is provides a mechanism by which events (messages) can be published by any object (Publisher) with a view of the `EventMessage`.
+The `EventPublisher` provides a mechanism by which events (messages) can be published by any object (Publisher) with a view of the `EventMessage`.
 Any object with reference to the `EventMessage` has the ability to publish - that is, *distribute* - the message to all subscribers.